MoCRA cosmetic laws US

 Source: CRS R47826, FDA news releases.

-MoCRA (Modernization of Cosmetic Regulations Act) broadens the FDA’s regulatory authority over cosmetic and personal care products.
-This includes mandatory facility registrations, obligatory reporting of adverse events, and granting the FDA the authority to mandate product recalls for cosmetics when necessary.
+MoCRA (Modernization of Cosmetic Regulations Act) broadened the FDA’s regulatory authority over cosmetic and personal care products, including:

 FDA-cosmetic-regulations MoCRA update, 21 U.S. Code § 364